 - Finding potential employees who can make a powerful contribution to your business success

-One of the most outstanding parts about LinkedIn is that the pages focus on the brand, not the individuals within the brand.
+One of the most outstanding parts of LinkedIn is that the pages focus on the brand, not the individuals within the brand.
 This allows your brand to have a human touch and identity separate from any people within the organization.
 Relying on the personal brand of one person can be dangerous; if they leave the company, you can lose a big part of your brand identity.
 So what components are needed for a successful company page?
 Let’s dive in…

-Five Must-Haves for Your Company’s LinkedIn Page
+5 Must-Haves for Your Company’s LinkedIn Page

-- Your logo.
 Seems obvious, but you’d be surprised.
 According to LinkedIn, company pages with logo images get six times more traffic than those without.
 The logo also appears when people search for your company, as well as on the profiles of your employees.
 Your logo image should be 300 x 300 pixels.

-- An on-brand banner photo.
 Your banner or cover photo should convey your company’s image, message, personality, or all the above.
 Depending on the audience you hope to reach, you can choose a photo of a customer using your product or service, show a recent campaign or brand message, or give visitors a glimpse into your workplace and office culture.
 Your cover image should be 1192 pixels wide by 220 pixels high, though LinkedIn recommends 1536 x 768.

-- Rich media – AKA: no bad or blurry photos.
+AKA: no bad or blurry photos.
 Social media across the board has moved to a visual-based communication source.
 The fact is, images and video can grab attention better than the most finely crafted headline.
 Make your company page visually compelling by adding non-stock, non-dull images to all your updates.

-- Consistent posts that are short, sweet, and spicy.
 You only have a few seconds to entice your followers to click on an update, so don’t be coy – tell your audience exactly what’s in it for them in as few characters as possible.
 We recommend 150 characters or fewer.
 Use those characters to add spice to the update.
 Ask a thought-provoking question, point out a feature of the content you’re linking to, or even stir up a little controversy.

 Charley Grey Can Help Give Your Brand a Human Touch Through LinkedIn